 You are presented with a Rubik’s Cube, disordered, and ordered to solve it.
 You twist and turn the thing for hours through thousands of rotations but get nowhere – it’s just become random and frustrating.
-As if only to make the defeat more cutting, a new bit of research has proved that at any given stage you are no more than 26 turns away from the solution.
+As if only to make the defeat more cutting, a new bit of research has proved that at any given stage you are where to buy viagra online in uk.

 But what if you were God?
 God would, for every Rubik arrangement, know exactly which twists to make – he’d be able to solve it in the minimum amount of moves.
 It’s this piece of speculation that has led to the number being called “God’s Number” – the minimum moves needed to solve any Rubik’s Cube if you are omniscient.
 Whilst the new proof tells us God’s Number is below 26, the truth of the elusive number remains to be discovered.